 For the salmon, season the fillets with salt and pepper on both sides, and paint the soft butter on the skin side of the salmon.
 Use all of it, even if it looks excessive.
 This is what makes the skin so crispy and perfect.

 Heat a large sauté pan on medium heat, and add the 2 tablespoons olive oil.
 When it shimmers, carefully add the salmon, skin side down.
 It will splatter a bit, so drop the salmon into the pot slowly, and away from you.
 Cook for 5 minutes, then turn over, and cook for 3 minutes, or until you've achieved desired doneness.

 While the salmon cooks, prepare the mustard crème fraîche.
 Stir together the crème fraîche, 2 mustards, and lemon zest, and season with salt and pepper.

 To serve this dish, spoon a mound of the lentils on a plate, and perch the salmon on top.
 Spoon the crème fraîche over the hot fish, and let it melt into the filet and into the lentils.
 Serve more sauce alongside.
 Garnish with a few lemon slices, some fresh twigs of thyme, and a few mixed olives.

 Salmon comes in so many different varieties these days.
 You use whichever you prefer.
 I, honestly, prefer to spend less, and avoid the Sockeye or wild in this preparation only because I think the farmed salmon has thicker, flakier flesh.
 But if you prefer wild salmon, by all means, go for it.

 I strongly recommend that you find lentils du Puy for this recipe.
 As you can see from the photograph, they are small, dark, and rounder than regular ol' lentils, and they are so much firmer to the bite once they're cooked.
 Other lentils just turn to mush.
-I buy mine either at the Vinegar Factory in New York or in the bulk section at Whole Foods.
+I buy mine in the bulk section at Whole Foods.